rswt-rbartlett/cyber-security-framework/1-Understand-your-risks/Step-01-Risk-Management.md

 ## Scope
 To understanding the scope of your cyber risk follow the steps below.
-- Make a list of the systems, services or technology you use for HR, Finance, Payroll, CRM, GIS and Land/field/forest management.
+- Make a list of the systems, services or technology you use for HR, Finance, Payroll, Customer Relationship Management (CRM), Geographic Information System (GIS) and Land/field/forest management.
 This tells you where your key information assets are, which most need protecting.
 - Include third party services and suppliers in that list.
 You're not responsible for the technical security of those services but you do still have a responsibility[^1] for your information, your staff who use the services and the devices they use to do so.
 - Add the systems or services you use for email, collaboration, file storage, email marketing, digital fundraising, event management, data visualisation and analysis, web hosting and server hosting.
 These are services you depend on to run your Trust and contain data you need to protect.